0rphon/hakorlib/README.md

 # hakorlib: simple videogame memory editing in rust
-work in progress. so far really just a proof of concept
+work in progress. written to practice winapi in rust